You are here

 How Do We Hear?

 Hearing depends on a series of complex steps that change sound waves in the air into electrical signals.
 Our auditory nerve then carries these signals to the brain.
+Also available: Journey of Sound to the Brain, an animated video.

 Source: NIH Medical Arts